Stoney Pond State Forest

-Please familiarize yourself with the following rules.
-These rules will be enforced to protect and preserve both the natural environment and the public recreationist.
+In addition, this site has additional special regulations.
+Please familiarize yourself with the following rules which will be enforced to protect both the natural environment and the public recreationist.
 Enjoy your visit.

 - From May 1st through September 30th, camping is allowed at 17 designated sites by permit only.
 Free permits must be obtained from the DEC Lands & Forests Office in Sherburne, in person or by calling 607-674-4017 between the hours of 8 am and 4 pm Monday through Friday.

 - General state land camping regulations apply from October 1st through April 30th, and camping permits are issued directly from the State Forest Ranger during that time period.